Continued fraction: Notation

-Here the "K" stands for Kettenbruch, the German word for "continued fraction".
+Here, the "K" stands for Kettenbruch, the German word for "continued fraction".
 This is probably the most compact and convenient way to express continued fractions; however, it is not widely used by English typesetters.
+(Usually the K should be the same size as ∑ used for a sum or ∏ used for a product, but within this article K appears much smaller than those due to technical limitations.)

 Some elementary considerations

 Here are some elementary results that are of fundamental importance in the further development of the analytic theory of continued fractions.